Chiadikaobixo/DSA/Algorithm/README.md

 # selection sort
 similar to burble sort, but instead of first placing large values into sorted position, it places small values into sorted position

+# insertion sort
+taking an element, one at a time and inserting it at the right spot. i.e, it builds up the sort by gradually creating a larger left half which is always sorted